-9.8 Conclusions from experimental work
+9.9 Conclusions from experimental work

-9.8.1 Key factors for oxygen/aluminum combustion
+9.9.1 Key factors for oxygen/aluminum combustion

 The potential for aluminum and oxygen to react violently under certain conditions has been demonstrated repeatedly.
-The key factors in these events include the strength of promoter (a critical threshold is necessary to cause combustion), oxygen purity (a sufficiently high purity is needed to sustain combustion), oxygen pressure, and finally, a presence of oxygen in the liquid state, which seems to be essential to the occurrence of VERs.
+The key factors in these events include the strength of promoter (a critical threshold is necessary to cause combustion), oxygen purity (a sufficiently high purity is needed to sustain combustion), oxygen pressure, and finally, a presence of oxygen in the liquid or super critical state, which seems to be essential to the occurrence of VERs.

-9.8.2 Promoter strength
+9.9.2 Promoter strength